dbcraig/LmRaC/README.md

 Documents can also be uploaded to experiments manually.
 Simply ask LmRaC to "load experiment document to *< experiment >*".
 You will be prompted for the document name.
 Once copied to the experiment's *docs/* folder, embeddings will be computed and added to the current index.
 This makes the document available for questions.

 Although it is possible to simply copy documents into the experiment's *docs/* folder, embeddings will not be computed, therefore, the documents are not searchable when asking questions about the experiment.
-Use the "load experiment documents" command to make the document available.
+Use the "load experiment documents" command to make the document available for search.

 **IMPORTANT** Docker containers can only see directories that have been mounted using the **-v** command.
 This means the path to upload documents is relative to the container's mount point.
-For example, if you run the LmRaC container with **-v $(pwd)/work:/app/user**, LmRaC can only see folders in the work/ directory tree, **and** these are referenced in the path */app/user*.
-So, if you want to load a document from *work/my-docs/experimentInfo.txt* the full path when using the LmRaC load command would be */app/user/my-docs/experimentInfo.txt*.
+For example, if you run the LmRaC container with **-v $(pwd)/work:/app/user**, LmRaC can only see folders in the work/ directory tree.
+These are referenced in the container as */app/user*.
+So, if you want to load a document from *work/my-docs/experimentInfo.txt*, the full path when using the LmRaC load command would be */app/user/my-docs/experimentInfo.txt*.

 ------------------------------------------------------------------------